 By end-user, the global microgreens market is segmented into residential and commercial.

 The residential sector is the fastest-growing market.
-It is estimated to reach an expected value of USD 820 million by 2030 at a CAGR of 12.7%.
 The residential component refers to the non-commercial consumption of microgreens.
 Other than direct consumption, people increasingly use microgreen processed products in the kitchen for immediate consumption and additional food products to enhance taste, texture, and aroma.